Publicado en

 Starting in 2026, many products used in construction must have a Digital Product Passport (DPP).

-If you manufacture, import, distribute or specify materials for construction, This change touches you fully.
+If you manufacture, import, distribute or specify materials for construction, this change will fully impact you.

-In this article, we explain to you what the DPP is, how it will be applied in the construction sector and why have a PIM tool will be key to adapt.
+In this article, we explain to you what the DPP is, how it will be applied in the construction sector and why having a PIM tool will be key to adapting.

 An industry under pressure